 If you’ve had experience rowing or coxing, be sure to come along to our Senior Trials.
-You will have a chance to meet and row with our current seniors, get a feel for who you will be rowing with, and check out the club and equipment.
+This will be quite an informal afternoon with the chance to meet and row with our current seniors, get a feel for who you will be rowing with, and check out the club and equipment.
 Please contact us for more information.

 Outings take place from our boathouse in Chiswick on Wednesdays, Saturdays and Sundays throughout the season.
 Additional water sessions can also be organised in preparation for important races and in June we run a more intense program in the lead up to Henley Royal Regatta and Henley Women’s Regatta.

 Facilities at the boat house include a fully kitted out gym, club room with bar and KCLBC’s privately owned fleet of boats.
 For those with sculling experience we also have club singles and doubles, with the option of taking them to events such as BUCS regatta.